leukwnl/tugl/README.md

 This project also aims to provide a clear example of cross-platform bridging.
 Although such extensions are recommended in the course, there has historically been little example content for students to reference. `tugl` helps fill that gap in how it write extensions for the CUGL engine, bridging libraries from both Android and iOS.

 ## Quick Start
+See usage.

 ## Usage
+For now, only manual extraction is supported.
+Extract `cugl\` to the root directory that contains your CUGL library.
+Add the new files to the XCode Project.

 ## Examples
+*coming soon *

 ## Contributing
+*coming soon*

 ## What Else?
+*coming soon*